sid2k10/MEMORY-CONTROLLER-USING-VERILOG/README.md

 This project is a memory controller implemented in Verilog, designed to efficiently manage data transfers between a processing unit and memory modules.
 The controller supports various memory types, providing a flexible solution for different applications.

 Features
-Memory Types: Supports different memory types, such as SRAM, DRAM, and Flash, allowing seamless integration into diverse systems.

 Address Mapping: Efficiently maps logical addresses to physical addresses, optimizing memory access and ensuring data integrity.